 To make the necklaces, I cut cardstock to fit inside the pockets.
 I make the necklace card a bit skinnier, so there is some wiggle room to make it easy for students to get them in and out of the pocket.
 Then I grab some student name stickers and place a name sticker at the bottom of the card.
 It’s important to print the family photos smaller, so they fit.
 Print them wallet size or 9 to a page, and they should fit perfectly.
 Glue the photos to each one, laminate, and cut out each one.
 Make a hole at the top, cut the string to the desired length, string it through, and knot the end.
 Make sure you use plastic lacing string to avoid tangles.
 I like to use clear with glitter lacing string, but you can use just clear lacing string too.

 Color Code all the things!
-In my classroom, most new students can not recognize their name in print yet so I color code everything I can.
-This way they can begin to find their name independently.
+In my classroom, most new students can not recognize their names in print yet, so I color code everything I can.
+This way, they can begin to find their name independently.
 For example, Austin would look for the yellow pocket with the letter A. I try to make nearly everything color-coded so the kids can more easily identify what is theirs: cubby name tags, question of the day stars, writing journal, fine motor journal, job chart clothespin, name mat, and anything else I can think of!